dustinpfister/blog_posts/_posts/threejs-text-geometry.md

 ## Text Geometry and what to know first

 I assume that you have at least a fair amount of background with client side javaScript, and have also worked out at least a few demos of your own with threejs at this point.
 If not you might want to take a step back because this is not a [post for people that are totally new to threejs](/2018/04/04/threejs-getting-started/) and client side javaScrit in general.

+### Where to get fonts

+I this post I am just using the fonts that I have found in the threejs repo that can be [found here](https://github.com/mrdoob/three.js/tree/r152/examples/fonts).
+There is also taking a moment to see how to go about making a font file the hard way.
+If you are up for the task doing so would be not all that much more difficult than doing something similar with SVG.
+However there is also ways of converting a font that you want to use to a JSON format as well by making use of a javaScript library to do so called [facetype.js](https://gero3.github.io/facetype.js/)

 ### Source code is also up on Github